norihiro/obs-face-tracker/doc/properties.md

 Known issue: The bottom or right pixels might show flicker.
 The workaround is to set `1` for the crop properties in transform dialog.

+## Automation

+### Reset while inactive
+If you enable this, the tracking will be reset and paused when the source got inactive, ie. not displayed on the program.
+Disabled by default.

 ## Debug
 These properties enables how the face detection and tracking works.
 Note that these features are automatically turned off when the source is displayed on the program of OBS Studio.